A fireside chat with Andrew Essex, moderated by Catharine Hays.

 - With so many competing "solutions," what the heck are we buying?

-These three words — trust, safety and transparency — have dominated the digital media conversation for the better part of a year.
+Three words — trust, safety and transparency — have dominated the digital media conversation for the better part of a year.
 They are essential for building any sustainable business model in any industry and in any marketplace.
 How has trust impacted the relationship between advertiser, publisher and consumer?
 What are the economic implications of the flight to safety?
 Why is transparency a key factor in how the future will play out for the entire digital advertising ecosystem?

 Loyalty isn't what it used to be.
 New research from McKinsey shows that consumer loyalty—despite significant investments in loyalty programs—is surprisingly weak.
 The elusiveness of loyalty suggests that marketers looking for top-line growth need to place more emphasis on getting consumers to consider their brands from the outset, rather than trying to win their allegiance after they buy.
 This revelation, which has profound effects on where and how marketers focus their resources, is based on analysis of more than 125,000 consumers showing that in 27 of 30 categories studied, consumers tend to shop around.
 In this session, McKinsey Partner Bo Finneman shares key insights and chats with experienced brand marketer, Joshua Palau, about predictive indicators of brand health and growth potential.
 Based on analysis and years of experience, they highlight three pro-active moves marketers can take to boost consideration of their products.